← All Articles

 The short version

-You can't just show up and fish the Soque's trophy water — most of it is privately leased.
-Landowners lease the trophy stretch to outfitters and clubs, and you access it by booking a guided trip, where the day rate bundles the guide and the private water together.
-Bowman runs two tiers: standard Soque private water (half-day from $400 for one angler, full-day from $550; wild and holdover browns to 22–24 inches) and the premium Dragonfly trophy beat (half-day from $520; the largest concentration of 24"+ fish, fewest anglers per mile, most experienced guides).
+You can't just show up and fish the Soque's trophy water — almost all of it is privately leased.
+Landowners lease the trophy stretch to outfitters and clubs, and you access it by booking a guided trip, where the day rate bundles the guide, the private water, and all the gear together.
+Bowman runs two tiers: standard Soque private water (half-day from $400 for one angler, full-day from $550; wild and holdover browns to 22–24 inches) and the premium Dragonfly trophy beat (half-day from $520; the largest concentration of 24"+ fish, the fewest anglers per mile, and the most experienced guides).
 First-timers should start standard.
+A typical day meets near Clarkesville at 8 AM, fishes 2–4 runs on a leased beat, and trades numbers for size.
 Full river detail in the Soque River guide.

 Can you just show up and fish the Soque River?

-On the Soque, your day rate buys the guide and the private water together — that bundle is the access.
+On the Soque, your day rate buys the guide and the private water together — that bundle is the access, and there's no realistic walk-in alternative on the trophy stretch.

-For a fly angler new to the river, booking through an outfitter is the path:
+For a fly angler new to the river, booking through an outfitter is the only practical path to the trophy water, and the day rate covers both the trip and the access in one number.

 What does a Soque private water trip cost?

-Bowman runs two tiers of Soque trips on the private water:
+Bowman runs two tiers of Soque trips on the private water, priced per angler and bundling the guide, the leased water, and all the gear:

 TripHalf-dayFull-dayFish